 The church was built in the XIII century and overlooks a tiny piazza that was used as a cemetery until 1633.
 It’s the resting place of Boccaccio (the marble tombstone is right at the center of the church) and Giulia Della Rena, one of the patron saints of Certaldo.

-The cloister of the church hosts a museum of sacred art with an interesting collection of paintings, sculpture and sacred vestiges.
+The cloister of the church hosts a museum of sacred art with an interesting collection of paintings, sculptures and sacred vestiges.

 The most iconic sight in Certaldo is this palace located at the top of via Boccaccio.
 Built in the XII century, Palazzo Pretorio was the seat of the local political authority and its facade and arcaded courtyard are covered in colorful coats of arm representing all the families that lived here and ruled Certaldo.

 The first floor usually hosts interesting temporary art exhibitions, while the inner courtyard hides a nice, yet unexpected Japanese tearoom.
 From the palace, it is also possible to access the deconsecrated Church of San Tommaso e Prospero, the oldest church of Certaldo Alto, featuring a beautiful fresco by the Renaissance artist Benozzo Gozzoli called the Tabernacle of the Condemned.